Peterborough Museum and Art Gallery

 Peterborough Museum and Art Gallery houses the historical and art collections of the city of Peterborough in Cambridgeshire, England.
-Managed by Vivacity on behalf of the city council, it is part of the Greater Fens Museum Partnership.
+Managed by Peterborough Limited on behalf of the city council, it is part of the Museums in Cambridgeshire (MiC) partnership.

 History

-The building, originally a private house dating from 1816 (though parts of the cellar date back to a house that was built in the 16th century), was acquired and donated to the Peterborough Natural History, Scientific and Archaeological Society in 1931 by Sir Percy Malcolm Stewart; the art gallery was added in 1939.
+The building, originally a private house dating from 1816 (though parts of the cellar date back to a house built in the 16th century), was acquired and donated to the Peterborough Natural History, Scientific and Archaeological Society in 1931 by Sir Percy Malcolm Stewart; the art gallery was added in 1939.

 The Priestgate mansion had been sold to Earl Fitzwilliam in 1856, who allowed it to be used as a public dispensary and infirmary – the city's first hospital – from 1857 until the opening of the War Memorial Hospital in 1928.
 In 1968, it was presented to the city by the Peterborough Museum Society.

-Since 2010, the museum has been managed on behalf of the city council by Vivacity, an independent not-for-profit organisation with charitable status, which also runs the Key Theatre and the city's libraries.
+From 2010 to 2019, the museum was managed on behalf of the city council by Vivacity, an independent not-for-profit organisation with charitable status, which also ran the Key Theatre and the city's libraries.

+It is currently managed by Peterborough Limited, a Local Authority Trading Company under Peterborough City Council.

 Collections

 Peterborough Museum has a collection of some 227,000 objects, including local archaeology and social history ranging from the products of the Roman pottery industry to a collection of marine fossil remains of international importance from the Jurassic period.

 The museum also contains the original manuscripts of John Clare, the "Northamptonshire Peasant Poet" as he was commonly known in his own time and the Norman Cross collection of items made by French prisoners of war.
-These prisoners were kept at Norman Cross on the outskirts of Peterborough from 1797 to 1814, in what is believed to be the world's first purpose built prisoner-of-war camp.
+These prisoners were kept at Norman Cross Prison on the outskirts of Peterborough from 1797 to 1814, in what is believed to be the world's first purpose-built prisoner-of-war camp.

 The art collection contains a variety of paintings, prints and drawings dating from the 17th century to the present day.